 - Ask open-ended questions about what your friend wants to do or talk about.
 Let them lead the conversation.

-- Repeat back what your friend has said, being careful to use their words.
+- Repeat back what your friend has said, being mindful to use their words.
 For example, “I’m hearing you say...is that right?”
-If you are paraphrasing their feelings, always include a disclaimer like “it sounds like…”
+If you are paraphrasing their feelings, always include a disclaimer like, “it sounds like…”

 - Avoid asking “why” questions, for example, “what’s making you feel sad?” is better than “why are you sad?”

 - Validate their responses and make sure they know that what they’re feeling is normal.